-Total debt is a non-IFRS performance measure calculated as the sum of all current and non-current debt, the net mark to market fair value of cross-currency interest rate swaps and lease obligations as per the consolidated financial statements.
+Total debt is a non-IFRS performance measure calculated as the sum of all current and non-current debt, the net mark to market fair value of cross-currency interest rate swaps and lease obligations as per the combined financial statements.
 Net debt subtracts cash and cash equivalents from total debt.
-Granite believes that it is useful to include the cross-currency interest rate swaps and lease obligations for the purposes of monitoring the Trust's debt levels.
+Granite believes that it is useful to include the cross-currency interest rate swaps and lease obligations for the purposes of monitoring Granite's debt levels.

-The net leverage ratio is a non-IFRS ratio that Granite believes is useful in evaluating the Trust's degree of financial leverage, borrowing capacity and the relative strength of its balance sheet.
-Readers are cautioned that this non-IFRS ratio does not have a standardized meaning prescribed under IFRS and, therefore, should not be construed as an alternative to net income, cash provided by operating activities or any other measure calculated in accordance with IFRS.
-Additionally, because this term does not have a standardized meaning prescribed by IFRS, it may not be comparable to similarly titled measures presented by other reporting issuers.
+The net leverage ratio is a non-IFRS ratio that Granite believes is useful in evaluating Granite's degree of financial leverage, borrowing capacity and the relative strength of its balance sheet.
+Readers are cautioned that total debt, net debt and net leverage ratio do not have a standardized meaning prescribed under IFRS and, therefore, should not be construed as an alternative to net income, cash provided by operating activities or any other measure calculated in accordance with IFRS.
+Additionally, because these terms do not have a standardized meaning prescribed by IFRS, they may not be comparable to similarly titled measures presented by other reporting issuers.
 The net leverage ratio is calculated as the carrying value of total debt less cash and cash equivalents, divided by the fair value of investment properties (excluding assets held for sale).

-The net leverage ratio is calculated from the audited combined financial statements as at and for the year ended December 31, 2021 as follows:
+Total debt, net debt and net leverage ratio are calculated from the audited combined financial statements as at and for the year ended December 31, 2022 as follows:

-As at December 31, 2021 (in millions)
+As at December 31, 2022 (in millions)

-Unsecured debt, net \$2,425.1
+Unsecured debt, net \$ 2,983.6

-Cross currency interest rate swaps, net (1) (44.1)
+Derivatives, net (1) (138.4)

-Lease obligations 32.2
+Lease obligations 33.7

-Secured debt 0.8
+Secured debt 51.4

-Total debt \$2,414.0
+Total debt \$ 2,930.3

-Less: cash and cash equivalents 402.5
+Less: cash and cash equivalents 135.1

-Net debt [A] \$2,011.5
+Net debt [A] \$ 2,795.2

-Investment properties [B] \$7,971.2
+Investment properties [B] \$ 8,839.6

-Net leverage ratio [A]/[B] 25%
+Net leverage ratio [A]/[B] 32 %

-(1) Balance is net of the cross currency interest rate swap asset.
+(1) Balance is net of the derivative assets and derivative liabilities.